revdotcom/revai-java-sdk/README.md

 // or as an object
 RevAiTranscript revAiTranscript = apiClient.getTranscriptObject(revAiJob.getJobId());

+// or if you requested transcript translation(s) RevAiTranscript revAiTranscript = apiClient.getTranslatedTranscriptObject(revAiJob.getJobId(), "es");
 ```

 The text output is a string containing just the text of your transcript.
 The object form of